wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ### 16.02

-- The experimental _xivo_ldap_voicemail_ plugin of _xivo-auth_ has been removed.
+- The experimental `xivo_ldap_voicemail` plugin of `xivo-auth` has been removed.
 Use the new [xivo_ldap plugin](/uc-doc/system/wazo-auth/stock_plugins#auth-backends-ldap).
-- Bus messages in the _xivo_ exchange are now sent with the content-type [application/json]{.title-ref}.
+- Bus messages in the `xivo` exchange are now sent with the content-type `application/json`.
 Some libraries already do the message conversion based the content-type.
 Kombu users will receive a python dictionnary instead of a string containing json when a message is received.
-- [xivo-ctid encryption]{.title-ref} is automatically switched on for every XiVO server and Wazo Client >= 16.02.
+- `xivo-ctid encryption` is automatically switched on for every XiVO server and Wazo Client >= 16.02.
 If you really don't want encryption, you must disable it manually on the server after the upgrade.
 In that case, Wazo Clients will ask whether to accept the connection the first time.

 Consult the [16.02 Roadmap](https://projects.wazo.community/versions/238) for more information.

 ### 16.01

-- The page `Configuration --> Management --> Web Services Access --> Acces rights`{.interpreted-text
+- The page `Configuration --> Management --> Web Services Access --> Acces rights` has been removed.
-  role="menuselection"} has been removed.
   Consequently, every Web Services Access has now all access rights on the web services provided by the web interface.
 These web services are deprecated and will be removed soon.
 - During the upgrade, if no CA certificates were trusted at the system level, all the CA certificates from the ca-certificates package will be added.
 This is done to resolve an issue with installations from the ISO and PXE.
 In the (rare) case you manually configured the ca-certificates package to trust no CA certificates at all, you'll need to manually reconfigure it via `dpkg-reconfigure ca-certificates` after the upgrade.
-- _xivo-ctid_ uses _xivo-auth_ to authenticate users.
+- `xivo-ctid` uses `xivo-auth` to authenticate users.
-- the [service_discovery]{.title-ref} section of the _xivo-ctid_ configuration has changed.
+- the `service_discovery` section of the `xivo-ctid` configuration has changed.
 If you have set up contact_and_presence_sharing, you should update your xivo-ctid configuration.
 - the cti-protocol is now versioned and a message will be displayed if the server and a client have incompatible protocol versions.